Americans with Disabilities Act of 1990: Bates v. United Parcel Service, Inc

-The outcome was that UPS agreed to pay a $5.8 million award and agreed to a comprehensive accommodations program that was implemented in their facilities throughout the country.
+The outcome was that UPS agreed to pay a $5.8 million settlement and agreed to a comprehensive accommodations program that was implemented in their facilities throughout the country.

 Spector v.
 Norwegian Cruise Line Ltd.

 Spector v.
-Norwegian Cruise Line Ltd. was a case that was decided by the United States Supreme Court in 2005.
+Norwegian Cruise Line Ltd. was decided by the United States Supreme Court in 2005.
 The defendant argued that as a vessel flying the flag of a foreign nation it was exempt from the requirements of the ADA.
 This argument was accepted by a federal court in Florida and, subsequently, the Fifth Circuit Court of Appeals.
 However, the U.S. Supreme Court reversed the ruling of the lower courts on the basis that Norwegian Cruise Lines was a business headquartered in the United States whose clients were predominantly Americans and, more importantly, operated out of port facilities throughout the United States.

 Olmstead v.
 L.C.

 Olmstead v.
 L.C. was a case before the United States Supreme Court in 1999.
 The two plaintiffs, Lois Curtis and E.W., were institutionalized in Georgia for diagnosed "mental retardation" and schizophrenia.
 Clinical assessments by the state determined that the plaintiffs could be appropriately treated in a community setting rather than the state institution.
 The plaintiffs sued the state of Georgia and the institution for being inappropriately treated and housed in the institutional setting rather than being treated in one of the state's community-based treatment facilities.

 The Supreme Court decided under Title II of the ADA that mental illness is a form of disability and therefore covered under the ADA, and that unjustified institutional isolation of a person with a disability is a form of discrimination because it "...perpetuates unwarranted assumptions that persons so isolated are incapable or unworthy of participating in community life."
 The court added, "Confinement in an institution severely diminishes the everyday life activities of individuals, including family relations, social contacts, work options, economic independence, educational advancement, and cultural enrichment."

 Therefore, under Title II no person with a disability can be unjustly excluded from participation in or be denied the benefits of services, programs or activities of any public entity.